Dyalog/Presentations/FnConf2016/Workshop/Course Outline.md

     mean←{(+⌿⍵)÷≢⍵}

-* The character set: APL uses funny squiggles.
+* The character set: APL uses special symbols.
 * Simple regular syntax.
 * No reserved words in the language.